-scholarship of teaching and learning, online learning, scholarly digital storytelling, digital humanities
+scholarship of teaching and learning, history of higher education, online learning, scholarly digital storytelling, digital humanities

 Schrum has directed more than 60 digital humanities projects with funding from federal and state agencies, foundations, and school districts.
-Recent examples include World History Commons, the Amboyna Conspiracy Trial, winner of the NSW Premiers History Award, Teaching History (U.S. Department of Education), and Teaching Hidden History, a graduate, hybrid digital history and history education course.
+Recent examples include History of Higher Education, World History Commons, the Amboyna Conspiracy Trial, winner of the NSW Premiers History Award, Teaching History (U.S. Department of Education), and Teaching Hidden History, a graduate, hybrid digital history and history education course.